-Named “Best Classical Conductor” in 2015 by the Nashville Scene, Kelly Corcoran is a passionate advocate for the robust place of classical music in our lives and the lives of future generations.
+Named “Best Classical Conductor” by the Nashville Scene, Kelly Corcoran is a passionate advocate for the robust place of classical music in our lives and the lives of future generations.
 In addition to being a frequent guest conductor with orchestras around the country, Corcoran is Artistic Director of Intersection, a contemporary music ensemble dedicated to partnership, new works, exploration and the expanding role of music in our lives with concerts for all ages.
-Corcoran is also the Interim Artistic Advisor of the Lexington Philharmonic.
-Corcoran conducted the Nashville Symphony for nine seasons, both as Associate Conductor and Director of the Symphony Chorus, where she conducted the orchestra in hundreds of performances and was the primary conductor for the education and community engagement concerts.
-Corcoran founded the Nashville Philharmonic Orchestra fifteen years ago and continues to serve on the board.
+Corcoran was Interim Artistic Advisor of the Lexington Philharmonic (KY) during the pandemic.
+She conducted the Nashville Symphony for nine seasons, both as Associate Conductor and Director of the Symphony Chorus, where she conducted the orchestra in hundreds of performances and was the primary conductor for the education and community engagement concerts.
+Corcoran founded the Nashville Philharmonic Orchestra and continues to serve on the board.